As a nonfiction author, you need to do more than just write a book, you need to know how to edit a book!

 – Should I move things around?

-2. Next, you may want to read for tone, stories and interest level:
+2. Next, you may want to read (and edit) for tone, stories and interest level:

 – Are there places I can make it more interesting?

 – Are there stories that would illustrate my points?

 – Is the tone consistent and does it work for my audience?

 Once you’ve edited a book for these three areas–tone, stories and interest–you can likely move to a copy edit of the book.
 How to copy edit a book?
 I’m glad you asked!

 Once you’ve done your developmental edit(s), you may be ready for a copy edit — exploring the book line by line to make the writing clear, entertaining, succinct and polished.
 In the copy editing phase you also ensure the book is error-free.3.
 Next, you may read (and edit a book) for passive verbs and see where you can change them to more active verbs.
 Verbs give your writing energy.
 They shape your writing and make it compelling (or not).

 4. Another book edit may be about “show vs. tell.”

 – Where do I tell readers something without illustrating it?